Chapter 2.60

 4. Interlocal Joint Purchasing Agreements.
 Materials, supplies, or equipment may be purchased pursuant to RCW 39.34.080 using joint purchasing agreements with a city, county, state or other public agency.
 Such joint purchasing agreements shall be approved by the city council prior to solicitation of vendors.

 6. No Bids or Quotations Received.
-When no bids or quotations are received in response to an invitation to bid or request for quotations, the director or designee is authorized to procure the required item through direct negotiations with a vendor or to rebid as the city manager deems appropriate.
+When no bids or quotations are received in response to an invitation to bid or request for quotations, the director is authorized to procure the required item through direct negotiations with a vendor or to rebid as the city manager deems appropriate.

 C. Informal Competitive Quotes.